 Along the way, this reader also described the shirts as being a great value.
 He was not the first person to say this, which seems like a strange compliment for a shirt that is by most accounts not cheap.
 This is because these last a very long time.
 And for many people, the total cost per wearing will be significantly less than even much cheaper shirts.

-Finally, for those thinking ahead to the holidays, while Mercer shirts are individually hand cut and custom ordered, Mercer stocks their heavyweight Pima Cotton oxford button downs, with their generous cut, in both blue as well as white.
+Finally, while Mercer shirts are individually hand cut and custom ordered, Mercer stocks their heavyweight Pima Cotton oxford button downs, with their generous cut, in both blue as well as white.

 - Swatches and Pricing <http://www.mercerandsons.com/swatches_and_pricing.htm>